murphynd/murphynd/README.md

 ## About Me

-Currently a Programming student at Epicodus in Portland OR with a focus on C#.
+Currently a Jr Developer working mainly in Java and Javascript after studying at Epicodus in Portland OR with a focus on C#.
+Ill be skiing at Timberline this winter if you want to join.
 Graduate of Appalachian State University with a degree in Public Relations.
 Excited to build a career in technology and grow with the ever-changing times.
 I am always on the hunt to find new opportunities for exploring the world.
 Big coffee nerd and part time ski instructor. 🎿